EC-Nordbund/leaflet-nuxt-async/README.md

 # leaflet-nuxt-async

+## Used Packages
+This helper Package uses vue2-leaflet.
+Please check the vue2-leaflet Docs for more Infos.

 ## Usage in Vue:

 1. Install Module via `yarn add leaflet-nuxt-async`
 2. Require Module in main file `import 'leaflet-nuxt-async';`
-3. Import css in main file `import 'leaflet/dist/leaflet.css'`

-## Used Packages
-This helper Package uses vue2-leaflet.
-Please check the vue2-leaflet Docs for more Infos.

 ## Usage in Nuxt:
 In nuxt.config.js add